Jacqueline Saburido

-Jacqueline Saburido (/es/; 20 December 1978 – 20 April 2019) was a Venezuelan activist and burn survivor who campaigned against drunk driving.
-After a car crash in 1999, Saburido received burns on 60% of her body; she went on to appear in drunk-driving ads and was twice a guest on The Oprah Winfrey Show.
+Jacqueline Saburido (/es/; December 20, 1978 – April 20, 2019) was a Venezuelan activist and burn survivor who campaigned against drunk driving.
+After a car crash in the United States in 1999, Saburido received burns on 60% of her body; she went on to appear in drunk-driving advertisements and was twice a guest on The Oprah Winfrey Show.
 She also unsuccessfully tried to become Britain's first face transplant patient.